AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-error-handler-adaptive-forms-core-components.md

 ### Add default error handler function {#add-default-errror-handler}

-A default error handler is supported by default to display error messages on fields if the error response is in standard schema or in server-side validation failure.
+A default error handler is supported to display error messages on fields if the error response is in standard schema or in server-side validation failure.
 To understand how to use a default error handler using the [Rule Editor's Invoke Service](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-advanced-authoring/rule-editor.html?lang=en#invoke) action, take an example of a simple Adaptive Form with two fields, **Pet ID** and **Pet Name** and use a default error handler at the **Pet ID** field to check for various errors returned by the REST endpoint configured to invoke an external service, for example, `200 - OK`,`404 - Not Found`, `400 - Bad Request`.
 To add a default error handler using the Rule Editor's Invoke Service action, execute the following steps:

 1. Open an Adaptive Form in authoring mode, select a form component and tap **[!UICONTROL Rule Editor]** to open the rule editor.